 October 2019 - January 2020

-Strips of re-purposed textiles are strung into planes floating in space.
+Braids of re-purposed textiles are strung into planes floating in space.
 The planes are a memory, how I remember the roof line of the dilapidated rental house I lived in from kindergarten through seventh grade.

 The reuse and re-purposing of textiles is another memory.
 Most of our home was hand me downs from furniture to clothing, the threadbare and worn being given one more use before being discarded.
 I was taught how to "make do" with what was around me.

 The images here are of the house before it was demolished, captured by Google Street View in 2009.
 Digital models courtesy of Nicole Beaudry.